Trust-Anchor-Group/IdApp/Content/GettingStarted.md

 # Getting Started #
 In order to build a Xamarin app that uses the Neuron server you need to include the TAG Neuron SDK.
+But first, have a look at how TAG has integrated XMPP into a [`Neuron` server](Xmpp.md).

 ## Table of Contents ##
 - [Getting Started](#getting-started)